The Best Camping in Texas State Parks

 1. They’ve biking and hiking trails for both beginners and advanced visitors.
 Some of the trails are the Tobacco and the Mescal Mountains.

-2. It is also possible to relax and cool off in the pools along your hike.
+2. Relaxing and cooling off in the pools along your hike is also possible.

-3. If you have your own horse, then you could also saddle up and ride through the paths.
+3. If you have your own horse, you could saddle up and ride through the paths.
 You will need to check — since they close when it’s wet.

-The busiest months in this Park are located in spring, summer, and fall.
+This Park’s busiest months are spring, summer, and fall.
 Thus, avoid going during these months.

 9. Guadalupe River State Park